-- 1. Effective the first pay period of July, 2012, each bargaining unit member on the payroll July 1, 2012, who meets the eligibility criteria for satisfactory performance shall receive a salary rate increase of 1.75% based on the unit member's July 1, 2012 salary. - 2.
-Effective the first pay period of January, 2013 each bargaining unit member on the payroll January 1, 2013, who meets the eligibility criteria for satisfactory performance shall receive a salary rate increase of .5% based on the unit member's January 1, 2013 salary. - 3.
-Effective the first pay period of January, 2013, each bargaining unit member on the payroll on January 1, 2013 shall be eligible to receive a merit award from a 1.25% pool based on the total annual salary rate of all full-time employee equivalents in the bargaining unit on January 1, 2013, calculated after implementation of A, 2 above. - 4.
-Effective the first pay period of July, 2013, each bargaining unit member on the payroll July 1, 2013, who meets the eligibility criteria for satisfactory performance shall receive a salary rate increase of 1.75% based on the unit member's July 1, 2013 salary. - 5.
-Effective the first pay period of January, 2014, each bargaining unit member on the payroll January 1, 2014, who meets the eligibility criteria for satisfactory performance shall receive a salary rate increase of .5% based on the unit member's January 1, 2014 salary. - 6.
-Effective the first pay period of January, 2014, each bargaining unit member on the payroll on January 1, 2014 shall be eligible to receive a merit award from a 1.25% pool based on the total annual salary rate of all full-time employee equivalents in the bargaining unit on January 1, 2014, calculated after implementation of A, 5 above. - 7.
-If a bargaining unit member is denied the base increase(s) stipulated in Section A above he or she may have such denial reviewed by the Dean, who shall review all the circumstances of said denial.
-If the Dean disagrees with the decision to deny the increase, the bargaining unit member shall receive the increase.
-If the Dean agrees with the denial, the bargaining unit member may have such denial reviewed by the Chancellor, who shall review all the circumstances of said denial.
-If the Chancellor disagrees with the denial, the bargaining unit member shall receive the increase.
-If the Chancellor agrees with the denial, the bargaining unit member may, with the approval of MSP/MTA, request review of the denial by a tripartite panel consisting of one member designated by MSP/MTA, one member designated by the Chancellor, and one member jointly selected by the parties from a standard list of arbitrators designated by the Chairperson of the Board of Conciliation and Arbitration.
-The standard of review shall be whether the Employer can demonstrate by compelling evidence that the denial of the increase was justified and that the Employer did not change its standards after the date of this Agreement in order to effect the denial.
-If a majority of the panel determines that the denial of the increase was not justified, the bargaining unit member shall receive the increase retroactive to the effective date.
-The panel's review shall be conducted on an expedited basis, without the submission of written briefs, and shall be final.
-The MSP/MTA and the administration will share equally in the payment of the arbitrator.
+- 1. Effective the first pay period of July, 2014, each bargaining unit member on the payroll July 1, 2014, who meets the eligibility criteria for satisfactory performance shall receive a salary rate increase of 1.75% based on the unit member's July 1, 2014 salary. - 2.
+Effective the first pay period of January, 2015, each bargaining unit member on the payroll January 1, 2015, who meets the eligibility criteria for satisfactory performance shall receive a salary rate increase of .75% based on the unit member's January 1, 2015 salary. - 3.
+Effective the first pay period of January, 2015, each bargaining unit member on the payroll on January 1, 2015 shall be eligible to receive a merit award from a1% pool based on the total annual salary rate of all full-time employee equivalents in the bargaining unit on January 1, 2015, calculated after implementation of A, 2 above.
+The determination of merit pay shall be in accordance with Article XIX, Section B, below. - 4.
+Effective the first pay period of July, 2015, each bargaining unit member on the payroll July 1, 2015, who meets the eligibility criteria for satisfactory performance shall receive a salary rate increase of 1.75% based on the unit member's July 1, 2015 salary. - 5.
+Effective the first pay period of January, 2016, each bargaining unit member on the payroll January 1, 2016, who meets the eligibility criteria for satisfactory performance shall receive a salary rate increase of .75% based on the unit member's January 1, 2016 salary. - 6.
+Effective the first pay period of January, 2016, each bargaining unit member on the payroll on January 1, 2016 shall be eligible to receive a merit award from a 1% pool based on the total annual salary rate of all full-time employee equivalents in the bargaining unit on January 1, 2016, calculated after implementation of A, 5 above.
+The determination of merit pay shall be in accordance with Article XIX, Section B, below. - 7.
+Effective the first pay period of July, 2016, each bargaining unit member on the payroll July 1, 2016 who meets the eligibility criteria for satisfactory performance shall receive a salary rate increase of 1.75% based on the unit member's July 1, 2016 salary. - 8.
+Effective the first pay period of January, 2017, each bargaining unit member on the payroll January 1, 2017 who meets the eligibility criteria for satisfactory performance shall receive a salary rate increase of .75% based on the unit member's January 1, 2017 salary.